 The mesh is interpolated to the surfaces through automatic generated cut cells; the imprecision of the interpolation decreases rapidly as the number of cells is increased.
 It is highly recommended that the end calculations be performed with a higher number of cells in order to increase the precision.
 FloEFD offers the k-ε turbulence model with wall functions derived from the profile of Van Driest.
 For this approximation, the boundary layer region close to the wall is either handled as a thin or as a thick boundary layer.
 The Van Dreist profile is a reliable way to approximate the boundary layer, with which the regular user should be satisfied.

-COMSOL® is an extensive software for the coupled calculation of the electromagnetism, heat transfer, flow, acoustics, and stress.
-The Multiphysics capabilities is a strong advantage, however users usually use coarse mesh unstructured with tetrahedrons cells: an acceptable precision for the flow and the heat transfer cannot be expected.
+COMSOL® is a Multiphysics software for the coupled calculation of the electromagnetism, heat transfer, flow, acoustics, and stress.
+The flow results might not be very precise, as users usually use coarse unstructured mesh with tetrahedrons cells: an acceptable precision for the flow and the heat transfer cannot be expected.

 Power Electronics Cooling Calculation at Room Level

-you will learn: - what does Room Level mean, - how to asses the working point of a fan, - how to asses the cooling and heating without calculating the heat transfer with the flow.
+you will learn: - what does Room Level mean, - how to assess the working point of a fan, - how to assess the cooling and heating without calculating the heat transfer with the flow.

 Article about E-Cooling in Mai 2017